dangreenisrael/wp-scss/README.md

 ?>
 ```

-Within your `.less` files you can use the variable as if you had declared it in the stylesheet.
+Within your `.scss` files you can use the variable as if you had declared it in the stylesheet.
 For e.g.:

 ```css